 Download the discussion guide here.

-The new Owlings book is a simple story to help younger readers, older ones as well, to begin to grasp the power of the Christian view of the world.
-While the book hits on many moral themes like poverty, contentment, bullying, charity, sympathy, generosity, and the like, its main goal is to demonstrate the explanatory power of Christianity in contrast to a worldview best described as “scientism.”
+The second Owlings book is a simple story to help younger readers, older ones as well, to begin to grasp the power of the Christian view of the world.
+While the book touches on many moral themes like poverty, contentment, bullying, charity, sympathy, generosity, and the like, its main goal is to demonstrate the explanatory power of Christianity in contrast to a worldview best described as “scientism.”

 The Owlings: Book Two also includes a short afterword for parents and a discussion guide.
 I hope this humble attempt at teaching worldview to children is a useful resource for you and your family.